 |

-story of racial discrimination in the early 20th century.
-The Davis Gas Stove
+song tells the story of racial discrimination in the early 20th century.
+The

-Company moved from Falkirk to Luton in 1907 bringing most of their workforce
+Davis Gas Stove Company moved from Falkirk to Luton in 1907 bringing most of

-with them.
-They moved into an area off Dallow Road
+their workforce with them.
+They moved into an area off Dallow

-which came to be known as the ‘Scotch Colony’ and gossip was rife about all
+Road which came to be known as the ‘Scotch Colony’ and gossip was rife about

 Bedfordshire County Life Magazine Issues 9 and 36 |